-The Bank currently engages in, and expects from time to time in the future to engage in, financial and commercial transactions with its connected parties.
+The Bank currently engages in and expects from time to time in the future to engage in, financial and commercial transactions with its connected parties.
 All such transactions are conducted on an arm's length and commercial basis and in accordance with the applicable listing rules.
-For the year ended 31 December 2018, the Bank had no significant connected transactions.